Places in Slovakia

 Personal ID

-Bratislava has become a popular destination for stag parties and tourists have been fined or imprisoned for causing public nuisance.
-Unruly or rowdy behaviour between 10pm and 6am is illegal and could attract police attention.
+Bratislava has become a popular destination for stag parties.
+Tourists have been fined or imprisoned for being a public nuisance.
+Unruly or rowdy behaviour is illegal could attract police attention, particularly between 10pm and 6am.
 In Bratislava Old Town, it is illegal to drink alcohol in the street.
-If you drink alcohol (for example bought in a supermarket) in other public areas, you could get a fine of 33 euros.
+If you drink alcohol (for example, bought in a supermarket) in this or other public areas, you could get a fine of 33 euros.

-Penalties for smuggling, possession and use of drugs are severe.
+Penalties for smuggling, possessing and using drugs are severe.

-Taking photographs of any location that could be seen as a military establishment or security related may result in problems with the authorities.
+Taking photos of any location that could be seen as a military establishment or security related may result in problems with the authorities.

 LGBT+ travellers

-Same-sex sexual relationships are legal in Slovakia, but same-sex marriages and civil partnerships are not recognised in Slovak law.
-Public displays of affection may be frowned on or receive unwanted attention.
+Same-sex sexual relationships are legal in Slovakia, but Slovak law does not recognise same-sex marriages and civil partnerships.
+Same-sex couples showing affection in public may receive unwanted attention.

 Read more advice for LGBT+ travellers.